AI in Marketing: Tools, Strategies & Best Practices 2026

 The status quo: AI use in social media marketing

-One Survey by the Social Media Agency Association DACH(2025) shows that already61% of Austrian companiesUse at least one AI tool in your social media workflow.
-The most common use cases are:
+A survey by the DACH Social Media Agency Association (2025) shows that already 61% of Austrian companies use at least one AI tool in their social media workflow.
+The most common areas of use are:

-- Content ideation and text generation— 78% of AI users
+- Content ideation and text generation – 78% of AI users

-- Image generation and processing— 54%
+- Image generation and editing – 54%

-- Posting time optimization— 43%
+- Posting time optimization – 43%

-- Sentiment analysis— 31%
+- Sentiment analysis – 31%

-- Automated responses and chatbots— 27%
+- Automated responses and chatbots – 27%

-- Influencer identification— 19%
+- Influencer identification – 19%

 LinkedIn (B2B focus in the DACH region):